THEOplayer/react-native-theoplayer/doc/texttracks.md

 });
 ```

-Similarly, for text track cues, the `PlayerEventType.TEXT_TRACK` event provides knowledge on cues
+Similarly for text track cues, the `PlayerEventType.TEXT_TRACK` event provides knowledge on cues
 being added or removed.

 ```typescript